Chidiebere-Aginam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Count the number of directory and subdirectory
+Display the newest file in a directory